NoxNode/hrmc/README.md

 [Tomorrow Corp Tech](https://youtu.be/72y2EC5fkcE?t=453),
 and [Dion Systems](https://youtu.be/GB_oTjVVgDc?t=1709).

+## Implementation

+hrmc.s and hrmc.dmp are 2 implementations of the HRMC compiler done in different ways (GNU assembly and hex dump).
+They start with making a simple executable file header with a read-write-execute .text section big enough for all the code and data needed.
+Then comes the 256 bytes of machine code that compiles the bytecode and jumps to the generated machine code.
+Then comes the 256x16 byte HRMC lookup table of machine code.
+Then comes the HRMC bytecode.
+At the top of the files are shell commands to compile/inspect the HRMC compiler executables.
+My vim config has shortcuts to run a command at line 1-9 and put the output in the prev/new window.

+`ref_code` contains some C code that were old attemps at a simple C compiler that I often used as references.
+`link_win` in `min_common_win.c` is probably most helpful for understanding the whole `get_kernel32` `GetProcAddress` stuff works.

 ## Design

 HRMC is not really a machine code (yet) - it's more of a bytecode, and it always has a parameter byte even if ignored.